 Lip sync indicators appear next to each channel in the bar graph and CineSound displays.
 The markers indicate the channel number and the timing difference in milliseconds.
 The indicators do not appear on the loudness display.
 Positive numbers indicate that the audio is leading the video.
-Negative numbers indicate that the audio is lagging the video.
-A question mark (?) appears when no V2A signal is present, no video signal is present, or no audio signal is present.
+Negative numbers indicate that the audio is lagging the video. ? appears when no X75 signal is present, no video signal is present, or no audio signal is present.